abalter/mywebsite/content/bio.md

 my work/life balance needs more than pay or position.

-I currently live in Portland Oregon with my amazing wife Karen, our son Tov, our lovable-but-no-so-bright Poodle mix Cooper, and whatever pets Tov has at the moment.
+I currently live in Portland Oregon with my amazing wife Karen, our son Tov, our lovable-but-no-so-bright Poodle mix Cooper, our playful kitten Mr. Muffing Maker, and whatever other pets Tov has at the moment.